Sanglorian/orcus/Orcus Rulebook - current.md

 ### Unwilling Movement

+When an effect forces you to move, or if you start falling, the distance you move is defined by the effect that moved you, not by your speed.
+Because you’re not acting to move, this doesn’t trigger reactions that are triggered by movement.

+If unwilling movement would move you into a space you can’t occupy—because objects are in the way or because you lack the movement type needed to reach it, for example—you stop moving in the last space you can occupy.
+Usually the creature or effect forcing the movement chooses the path the victim takes.

+Unwilling movement can usually move you through hazardous terrain, pushed off a ledge, or the like.
+However, you may make a saving throw before being moved into hazardous terrain - and on a success you fall prone at the edge instead of being moved.

-Creatures can be moved against their will with three forms of unwilling movement:
+The three forms of unwilling movement are:

 * *Push X:* The creature is moved X squares, as the attacker chooses, but each move must be away from the attacker (or from the origin of the attack, if it is a Far attack).
 * *Pull X:* The creature is moved X squares, as the attacker chooses, but each move must be towards the attacker (or towards the origin of the attack, if it is a Far attack)
-* *Slip X:* The creature is moved X squares, as the attacker chooses.
+* *Shunt X:* The creature is moved X squares, as the attacker chooses.

 # Actions in Combat